-The 2016 test included components for Equities, Options, Fixed Income, Market Data, Payment Systems, Treasury Auctions, Commercial Paper and FX.
+The 2019 test included components for Equities, Options, Fixed Income, Market Data, Payment Systems, Treasury Auctions, and FX.

 Market participants included all major exchanges, markets and industry utilities plus major service bureaus and market data vendors.
 See Appendix A for list of participating market entities.
+We have continued to increase the scope of participating test entities as additional participants have entered the market, and as we look to further broaden the scope of entities engaged to cover the full range infrastructure and service providers broker dealers rely upon.